-- 2.1 For the consideration recited herein, USI grants to LICENSEE a non-exclusive, non-transferable worldwide right and license to copy and use the USI Licensed Software in LICENSEE products and to distribute and sell those Products under the Copyrights anywhere in the world. - 2.2 No right or license is granted hereby by implication or otherwise to LICENSEE or any Third Party Manufacturer under any copyright, except as specifically provided herein. - 2.3 No right or license is granted to copy, distribute or sell the Licensed Software unless packaged and bundled for sale by LICENSEE with USI's map engine and database. - 2.4 The right and license granted is restricted and limited by the terms and conditions set forth in the attached Exhibit B.
+- 2.1.
+For the consideration recited herein, USC grants to LICENSEE a non-exclusive, non-transferable right and license to copy and use the USC Licensed Software in products and to distribute and sell those Products to End Users. - 2.2.
+No right or license is granted hereby by implication or otherwise to LICENSEE or any Third Party Manufacturer under any copyright, except as specifically provided herein. - 2.3.
+No right or license is granted to copy, distribute or sell the Licensed Software unless packaged and bundled for sale by LICENSEE with USC's map engine and database. - 2.4.
+The right and license granted is restricted and limited by the terms and conditions set forth in this Agreement, and in any other restriction set forth in Exhibits to this Agreement. - 2.5.
+The Licensed Software may not be used for in-vehicle navigation applications meaning a permanently installed devices that provides real-time guidance and real-time map display to indicate the position of a vehicle, or other real-time information used to support turn-by-turn navigation. - 2.6.
+In application involving tracking mobile assets, a single client seat license cannot be used to track more than twenty-five (25) such assets - 2.7.
+Any distribution of the Enhanced Product shall be under a licensing Agreement between LICEBSEE and LICENSEE's End User, that: - 2.7.1.
+Includes a provision prohibiting the End User from translating and/or converting the data into another data format.